Updated: Sep 15

 Family friend and Jordan's 2011 teammate Odell Beckham Jr became a mentor to Justin, coaching him up and providing another successful (though often misunderstood) example for the young Jefferson.

-As his senior year came to a close, Justin's only offer came from Nichols State...before Robicheaux gave #2 fantastic news:
+As his senior year came to a close, Justin's only offers came from Nichols State and LSU:

 Justin's mother explained the hellish ordeal "After that summer, when he finally got the letter in the mail saying he'd been accepted by LSU, I dropped and cried my eyes out...finally...it meant so much to our family..."